 The smell of spices and motorbikes fumes, the feel of the heat, the shouts of the stallholders and the bright colours of stalls piled high with pottery and leather bags – prepare for all of your senses to be overwhelmed at once as you enter the souks of Marrakech.
 The souks are the heart of the medina and have been the centre for trade in the city a thousand years.
 Today it’s as much a tourist attraction as anything but still has that exotic, chaotic feel.

-The souks in Marrakech are the heart of the medina and a must-see when you’re visiting the city.
-Even if you’re not into shopping, they’re still a spectacle well worth experiencing.
-But they’re also all kinds of crazy, and being plunged into the heart of the action was a bit of a shock to the system.
-So I developed a few strategies to help make experiencing the souks more of a pleasure than an endurance test.
+Over 3000 stalls sell everything from tagines and glassware to scarves and spices.
+Even if you’re not into shopping, the souks are still a spectacle that’s well worth experiencing.
+But they’re also all kinds of crazy, and being plunged into the heart of the action can be a bit of a shock to the system.
+So on my last trip to Morocco I developed a few strategies to help make experiencing the Marrakech souks more of a pleasure than an endurance test.
 Here are my top tips…

 Get a map…

 The Marrakech souks are the ultimate navigational challenge.
 A labyrinth of narrow alleyways twist and turn their way north of the main square, the Djemma el-Fna.
 However good your sense of direction is, a few minutes in these dimly lit passageways will have you totally disorientated.
 Most Marrakech guidebooks come with some sort of map, but it’s hard to find one with a small enough scale to show all the tiny alleyways which run through the souks.